Patriotic Alliance: Provincial elections

 In a statement following the 2014 elections, the party said that it would continue to operate and attempt to be further established by the 2016 municipal elections.
 It said it would contest further by-elections and also attempt to appeal to a broader section of the electorate.

 On 21 June 2014, Kunene announced he would be leaving the leadership of the party but would remain on as an ordinary member.
+He returned to formal office in the party after 2016 as the party's deputy president.

 Municipal elections

 In a by-election in November 2020, the Patriotic Alliance won a ward in the City of Johannesburg from the Democratic Alliance (DA).
 The party won a further two by-elections in May 2021, both in the south of Johannesburg and previously held by the DA.

 On 8 February 2023, the Patriotic Alliance won a by-election held in the City of Cape Town to fill a vacant seat in ward 56, making the Patriotic Alliance the only party to control a ward in the city other than the Democratic Alliance and the African National Congress, and the first to do so in more than 15 years.
+The party currently holds 5 of 231 seats on the Cape Town City Council.

+The party has also won additional by-elections since the 2021 local government elections.
+One was in Johannesburg, with another two in George on separate occasions.